geomarker-io/hh_acs_measures/README.md

 ## Notes

+- Characteristics that are reported in US Dollars (e.g., Median Household Income) are adjusted for changes in cost of living over time by using the annual [Consumer Price Index](https://www.bls.gov/cpi/research-series/r-cpi-u-rs-home.htm).
 - Some data are unavailable in certain earlier years because the question was not included in the ACS that year.
 Additionally, data summaries may be [suppressed ](https://www.census.gov/programs-surveys/acs/technical-documentation/data-suppression.html) by the census bureau.